Year 2

 Using books at home

-- Read to a grown up and answer questions about your book - your grown up can use the questions in the document below
+• Read to a grown up and answer questions about your book - your grown up can use the questions on your bookmark

 Using OXFORD OWLS